-Student Athlete Registration: As of this year, all student athletes now have to complete paperwork online to be eligible to participate in athletic activities at RHS.
-To do this, students should go to www.wakecountyathletics.com/rolesvillehs and click on the "Athletic Registration" tab.
-In addition to completing this online registration, student athletes must also turn in a required medical history and physical.
-This will not be completed online; it must be turned in physically to Head Athletic Trainer Raymond Watkins prior to participation in any athletic activities.
+Student Athlete Registration: All student athletes now have to complete paperwork online through Dragonfly to be eligible to participate in athletic activities at RHS.
 Further questions on this process can be directed to the Athletic Director Tom Kinkelaar (tkinkelaar@wcpss.net).